Counseling

 Comprehensive Immersion in Clinical Work

 Early in their degree path or often while pursuing courses in Counseling methods, students are immersed in clinical work.
 This immersive approach exposes students to real-world practice, buttressed by experiential coursework and reflective supervision.
 At each stage in their development as professional counselors, students are equipped with the necessary clinical skills and knowledge to quickly learn.
 Our program caters to students entering the counseling field with academic and experiential backgrounds in psychology or human services and paraprofessional experiences.
 Such backgrounds enable quick uptake of mental health knowledge and skills.
-We also offer a "career-changers" pathway that begins with introductory courses designed for those entering the counseling field following other career paths or education with minimal academic and experiential backgrounds in human and social sciences or human and social services.
+We also offer a "career-changers" pathway that begins with three introductory courses designed for those entering the counseling field following other career paths or education with minimal academic and experiential backgrounds in human and social sciences or human and social services.
 Students pursuing our part-time degree paths complete a variety of academic courses before entering the immersive clinical training phase described above.

 • In the practicum training year, students spend 9-16 hours per week in clinical work.
 They complete a minimum of 50 hours of face-to-face counseling and receive close to 100 hours of group and individual supervision.
 Additionally, students meet weekly in Reflective Practitioner Supervisor groups and participate in the Group Dynamics Immersion.

 • In the internship year, students spend 20-24 hours per week at a clinical field site.
-They complete a 600-hour internship experience with a minimum of 240 hours of face-to-face counseling and spend a minimum of 85 hours in clinical supervision and the Case Conference Supervision.
+They complete a 600-hour internship experience with a minimum of 240 hours of face-to-face counseling and spend a minimum of 85 hours in clinical supervision and Case Conference Supervision.
 To the extent possible, the internship placement is tailored to the student's choice of specialization.

 Additional resources: